 When analyzing stats it’s always important to preface them with sources and context.
 Everything you see here on crowdfunding customer demographics comes directly from Quantcast, arguably the most reputable of the online statistics companies.
 Also keep in mind the stats shown are only for US-based users.

 While unfortunate and somewhat limited in scope, the US still makes up more than half of all crowdfunders and allows for pretty important trends to be seen.
 Note: IGG will always remain on the left with Kickstarter on the right.

 Wow!
 Just wow.
 I never imagined the incredible chasm which separated Kickstarter and Indiegogo audiences was so substantial.

-While it’s not as black and white as Kickstarter for guy products and IGG for the ladies but truthfully it seems smart to consider.
-Who exactly is your ideal customer?
+While it’s not as black and white as Kickstarter for guy products and IGG for the ladies, truthfully it seems smart to consider: who exactly is your ideal customer?

 Interestingly it appears Indiegogo appeals to a slightly older demographic of users.
 While I’m unsure how significant the stats are, at scale it’s important to consider.
 What age range and ideal customer are your targeting?
 Age almost always plays an enormous role in the audiences you’re attempting to reach.

 While the age statistics seemed relatively insubstantial, when paired with the income and education levels of both Kickstarter and IGG backers, the picture takes on a new light.